tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 <span id="que7"></span>
 ### What is the "role" concept in TRTC?
 Anchors and viewers can be set only in live streaming scenarios.
 The anchor role `TRTCRoleAnchor` has audio/video upstreaming/downstreaming permissions, and there can be up to 30 concurrent anchors.
 The viewer role `TRTCRoleAudience` has only the audio/video downstreaming permissions, and there can be up to 100,000 concurrent viewers.
 >?
-20 users can simultaneously enable the camera or mic on web.
+Up to 20 users can simultaneously enable the camera or mic on web.

 <span id="que8"></span>